Ironi Nahariya: 1970s-1990s

 Ironi Nahariya was founded originally as Hapoel Nahariya in 1970.
 The club originally supported orange and blue as its main colors.
-From 1970–1992, the club played in the lower leagues of Israeli Basketball.
+From 1970 to 1992, the club played in the lower leagues of Israeli Basketball.
 The 1991–92 National League season saw Hapoel Nahariya achieve promotion to the Premier League for the first time in club history.
 Their stay was short-lived as the club was relegated at the end of the 1993–94 season.
 The club would end up getting relegated again to the third tier at the end of the 1995–96 season.

 2000s

 Hapoel Nahariya would achieve promotion back to the National League at the end of the 1999–2000 season.
 The 2000–01 season was Hapoel Nahariya first season back in the National League, the club finished fourth in the league table, however, they failed to achieve promotion.
 Nahariya would achieve promotion to the Premier League in the 2001–02 National League season, as the team finished second place in the league table.

 The 2002–03 season would be Hapoel Nahariya first season back in the Premier League since 1994.
 The season would mark the team colors to change from the original orange and blue to purple and white.
 Nahariya would go on to have a successful campaign as the club finished second place in the Premier League.
 Nahariya managed to make it all the way to the Premier League final before losing to eventual champions Maccabi Tel Aviv.

 The 2003–04 season would mark Hapoel Nahariya first time in international competition as the club qualified for the 2003–04 FIBA Europe League.
 In the qualifying round, Nahariya finished second place and advanced in the playoffs where they met and defeated Turkish side Türk Telekom in a best out of two series in the Round of 16 before eventually falling to Russian side Ural Great in the quarterfinals.
 Domestically, Nahariya would continue their success from last season as they would finish third place in the league table as they would reach the semifinals before losing to Hapoel Tel Aviv.

-Hapoel Nahariya third place finish allowed them to qualify for the 2004–05 FIBA Europe League where they finished top of their group.
+Hapoel Nahariya third-place finish allowed them to qualify for the 2004–05 FIBA Europe League where they finished top of their group.
 Nahariya would defeat Dutch side Demon Astronauts in the Round of 16 before yet again getting eliminated in the Round of 16, this time against Ukrainian side Kyiv.
 Nahariya would finish their 2004–05 Premier League campaign in sixth place as they would be eliminated in the quarterfinals against Ironi Ashkelon.
 Nahariya managed to make the semifinals of the State Cup before eventually getting eliminated against Bnei Hasharon.